 with the effective potential $V_{\rm eff}$

-where $E$ and $L$ are respectively the conserved energy and angular momentum of the orbiting particle.
-In term of the conditions of particles moving along circular orbits $V_{\rm eff}(r)=0$ and $V_{\rm eff}'(r)=0$ ( where the apostrophe $\prime$ denotes a derivative with respect to the radial coordinate $r$ ), one can obtain
+where $E$ and $L$ are respectively the conserved energy and the angular momentum of the orbiting particle.
+In term of the conditions for particles moving along circular orbits $V_{\rm eff}(r)=0$ and $V_{\rm eff}'(r)=0$ ( where the apostrophe $\prime$ denotes a derivative with respect to the radial coordinate $r$ ), one can obtain